medialab/xan/docs/cmd/input.md

            file from web archives.
 This is not needed when using xan on a file with `.cdx` extension because xan already knows how to handle them. https://iipc.github.io/warc-specifications/specifications/cdx-format/cdx-2015/
+    --mtx  Indicate that the given stream should be understood as a MTX (Matrix Market) file.
+This is not needed when using xan on a file with `.mtx` extension because xan already knows how to handle them.

 compression options:
     --gzip  Read a gzip-compressed stream or gzip-compressed file without the